RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/collect.md

 ## Returns

-GearsBuilder with the same template type as the input builder, notice that the return object might be the same as the previous.
+Returns a GearsBuilder object with the same template type as the input builder.

 ## Example